One squad member he has struggled to see eye-to-eye with since his arrival at Old Trafford, however, is Luke Shaw.

 It was hardly Shaw’s finest hour and he struggled to work his way back into Mourinho’s thinking.
 But the other United players who have occupied the left side of defence have hardly set the world alight with their performances.

-A rotating cast consisting of Daley Blind, Ashley Young, Matteo Darmian and Marcos Rojo have all lined up at left-back under Mourinho, with varying degrees of success.
+A rotating cast consisting of Daley Blind, Ashley Young, Matteo Darmian and Marcos Rojo have all lined up at left-back under Mourinho, with varying degrees of success in the past 18 months.
 None can be considered more suitable for the role than Shaw.

 Furthermore, several members of the Red Devils’ squad have put in numerous poor displays at different times under Mourinho yet most seem to escape his wrath – at least to the degree to which Shaw seems to have incurred it.